Chrisae9/chis-website/content/blog/valheim-server.md

 ## Starting the Valheim Server

-Move the start script outside of the valheim folder so that it doesn't get overwritten on application update.
+Move the start script outside of the Valheim folder so that it doesn't get overwritten on the application update.

 ```bash
 mv /hdd/steam/valheim_server/start_server.sh /hdd/steam/valheim.sh